taosthr/taosthr/README.md

 - ⚡ Fun fact i'm a **biochemistry** and **ex project manager** in tech field

-- 💬 Feel free to reach me on Linkedin at @taos touahria
+- 💬 Feel free to reach me on Linkedin

 <h3 align="left">Connect with me:</h3>